 Women are busy.
 Whether at home, work or play, we focus on taking care of everything and everyone around us.
-With time at a minimum, is it okay to skip an annual exam with a primary care physician (PCP), since we’re already seeing our obstetrician/gynecologist (OB/GYN) every year for a well-woman visit?
-Can’t our OB/GYNs address general preventative care, too?
-According to Jie Xu, MD, OB/GYN at Riddle Hospital, part of Main Line Health, the answer is no.
+With time at a minimum, you be wondering about primary care physician vs. OB/GYN and whether it's okay to skip an annual exam with a primary care physician (PCP) since you're already seeing your obstetrician/gynecologist (OB/GYN) every year for a well-woman visit.
+Can’t your OB/GYN address general preventative care, too?

 “While there is a small subset of highly experienced OB/GYNs who are comfortable taking on the dual role of PCP, all of us are trained specifically to be consultants and specialists who are board-certified in obstetrics and gynecology,” explains Dr. Xu.
 “Yes, the lines can be blurred and sometimes there is crossover.
 For example, I may order a diabetes or thyroid test for a woman with menstrual irregularity, or offer the flu vaccine during flu season.
 But the reasons to see both an OB/GYN and a PCP on an ongoing basis are very clear.”

 At your annual well-woman visit, your OB/GYN will focus on age-specific screenings for:

 - Cervical cancer, ensuring that Pap smears are up to date

 - Reproductive health, from family planning and preconception counseling, to managing complex conditions that may affect pregnancy or the ability to conceive

 “On the flip side,” says Xu, “a number of women are seeing only a PCP and not an OB/GYN.
 Yes, some PCPs will order a mammogram and even perform a Pap smear.
 I enjoy working closely with PCPs.
 If my services are required, I am more than happy to consult on an abnormal Pap smear, counsel the patient, and offer any necessary diagnostic testing.”